The Vermont Statutes Online

 (2) reasonably preserve the availability of equity and debt capital resources to the company on favorable terms and conditions.

-(n)(1) Notwithstanding subsection (a) of this section and sections 218, 225, 226, 227, and 229 of this title, a municipal company formed under local charter or under chapter 79 of this title and an electric cooperative formed under chapter 81 of this title shall be authorized to change its rates for service to its customers if the rate change is:
+(n)(1) Notwithstanding subsection (a) of this section and sections 218, 225, 226, 227, and 229 of this chapter, a municipal company formed under local charter or under chapter 79 of this title and an electric cooperative formed under chapter 81 of this title shall be authorized to change its rates for service to its customers if the rate change is:

 (A) applied to all customers equally;